Is Anxiety Normal?

 What if the level of emotional support we are offering is fuelling their anxiety and actually keeping it alive?

-By protecting them too much, we are sheltering them from the world and not providing them the opportunity to learn coping skills and develop strategies to help them deal with their anxiety the next time it appears.
+By protecting them too much, we are sheltering them from the world and not providing them with the opportunity to learn coping skills and develop strategies to help them deal with their anxiety the next time it appears.

 We have to help our child understand that the thoughts and feelings associated with anxiety are actually not as threatening as perceived to be.
 We can’t shelter and protect our children from this emotion, because it is the human condition and the way of the world.
 We are all anxious at some point in our lives.
 Children have to grow up with a sense of acceptance, a sense of understanding and a knowing that they themselves can handle this threat; that they, themselves, can cope with this level of distress; and that they themselves, have got this!